ovh/docs/pages/cloud/private-cloud/tanzu_ce_install/guide.en-gb.md

 > [!warning]
 >
-> Tanzu Community Edition does not have OVHcloud support, but you can install it for testing.
-If you would like to use a version maintained by OVHcloud, use **Tanzu Kubernetes Grid** instead.
-You can use this guide [Introduction to Tanzu Kubernetes Grid](https://docs.ovh.com/gb/en/private-cloud/tanzu-tkgm-presentation/) to deploy this solution.
+> Tanzu Community Edition is coming to an end of life at the end of 2022 and will no longer be available.
+VMware has decided to offer free download of VMware Tanzu Kubernetes Grid.
+You can use this guide [Introduction to Tanzu Kubernetes Grid](https://docs.ovh.com/gb/en/private-cloud/tanzu-tkgm-presentation/) to deploy it.
 >

 **This guide offers a step by step example of TCE installation**